hypochoco/SteamRave-Cells-Exhibit/README.md

 Projection art with the v1 Kinect Sensor (Xbox 1414)

+## Tasks

+Processing

+- Adjust getMaxDepth() to only get the max depth of human figures (idea to use mask and compare pixels)
+- Adjust color of the 8 keystone surfaces
+- test kinect with the keystone implementation
+- change position of keystone surfaces

+Python

+- find a library to be able to use Kinect sensore v1. (there exists pykinect2 for v2, not sure if it works for v1)
+- find a way to use keystone correction (we want to be able to transform the shape each panel to match the projection irl)
+- adjust resolution/ratio of graphic to match that of projector (1920 x 1080)

 ## Goal

 We want to output a row of panels with changing colors.
 Something like the following